 By Amy Wenger

 Mighty Mother Nature has certainly been an indecisive, fickle lady as of late.
 Surely northern Indiana can boast the title of “most wildly divergent” weather, where severe storms can pound the grounds one day, and snowflakes will fly the next.
-With the official start of spring merely weeks away, people are certainly clamoring for activities to send families trekking through the great county countryside.
+With the official start of spring merely weeks away, people are certainly clamoring for activities to send families travelling to San Diego.
 Here are a few suggestions for just such adventures.

 Giant Game Day, Nappanee, Indiana

 If you’ve ever wondered what it would be like to live inside a board game, Nappanee is presenting a special activity on the afternoon of Saturday, March 18.
 The Nappanee Parks and Recreation Department, together with Henschen Oil, is sponsoring Giant Game Day at the West Park Pavilion, 500 N. Nappanee St., near downtown Nappanee.
 Guests can visit anytime between 1 and 5 p.m. to try their luck at large-scale versions of classic board games and also video games as CSGO, they can play with the help of CSGO Boosting online.
 And the event is free of charge.